How to Wire a Hot Tub

-While a backyard spa is a great way to relax and have fun, the installation involves specific electrical requirements.
-For most full-sized spas, the National Electrical Code (NEC) requires:
+While a hot tub or backyard spa is a great way to relax and have fun, the installation involves conforming to specific electrical requirements.
+For most full-sized spas or hot tubs, the National Electrical Code (NEC) requires:

-This step-by-step guide will show you how to install a spa panel.
-Before beginning this project refer to your spa and spa panel installation instructions for essential information about wiring specifications.
+This guide on how to wire a hot tub will emphasize the steps that show how to install a spa panel.
+Before beginning this project, refer to your hot tub and spa panel installation instructions for wiring specifications.

-As with all electrical projects, follow local codes and consult an electrician before beginning your project.
-In addition, you must have the wiring inspected before using your spa.
+As with all electrical projects, follow local codes and consult an electrician before wiring a hot tub.
+In addition, you must have the wiring inspected before using your hot tub.

 - Carefully remove the sod, if you have it, cutting it into manageable squares and setting it beside the trench.

-- Dig the trench for your conduit to run from the electrical breaker panel to the spa panel and from the spa panel to the spa.
+- Using a shovel, dig the trench for your conduit to run from the electrical breaker panel to the spa panel and from the spa panel to the spa.

-- Use the hole saw to drill a hole through the outside wall near the breaker panel for the conduit to exit the house.
+- Use a hole saw to drill a hole through the outside wall near the breaker panel for the conduit to exit the house.

 - Measure, cut and cement the necessary conduit and fittings to run from the breaker panel down the wall, across the trench to the spa panel, and from the spa panel down to the trench and across to the spa.

 - If the run is under 6 feet, use liquid-tight flexible metal or non-metallic conduit in lengths of no more than six feet.
 For longer runs underground, use rigid metal conduit, intermediate metal conduit or a non-metallic system listed for direct burial.
 PVC is a popular conduit material.